 - Store in the refrigerator

 - Trim the ends of the stems and place them in a glass filled with about 1 inch of water

 - Loosely cover the mint with a plastic bad

 If it’s off-season or you don’t have fresh mint available, grab a jar of McCormick GourmetTM Organic Mint.

 While dried herbs and spices typically last for 1–2 years, there are some exceptions worth noting when it comes to the shelf life of spices.
 Maintain the freshness of your spices and herbs with these helpful storage tips.

 FLAVORS THAT GO WITH MINT:

-Add some more flavor to your meals with these herbs and spices.
-They go great with black pepper.
+Add some more flavor to your meals with these herbs and spices that pair well with mint, including:

 - Oregano: In Greek, oregano means “joy of the mountain."
 Even though it's super popular today, it actually wasn't wasn’t widely used in the U.S. until GIs returned from Italy during World War II.
 Our pure oregano is a delicious addition to any tomato dish, eggs and omelets, chicken, fish and pork, cooked vegetables, vinaigrettes and more.
 Consider it your go-to herb for that real Mediterranean flavor.